huynhtrankhanh/huynhtrankhanh/README.md

 - I like competitive programming but I'm [not good at it](https://codeforces.com/profile/huynhtrankhanh).
 - I set [some challenges](https://codegolf.stackexchange.com/users/103581/hu%e1%bb%b3nh-tr%e1%ba%a7n-khanh) on the Code Golf Stack Exchange site.
 - I operated a [small Tor relay](https://metrics.torproject.org/rs.html#details/35AD2E229704BE679FDB97B36A59E11F06EBF4B8).
 Had to shut it down because of cost.
+- I wrote large parts of [this game](https://github.com/huynhtrankhanh/Crusgkeo) on a mobile phone.
 - There's a project which I can't tell you about yet.
 I'm working hard on it.
 My employer promised to open source the project soon.